Fair Rate Maximization for Multi-User Multi-Cell MISO Communication Systems via Novel Transmissive RIS Transceiver: Conclusions

 \section{Conclusions}

-This paper studies a TRTC-enabled multi-cell MISO communication system with the objective of maximizing the minimum rate across all cells to ensure rate fairness by optimizing the transmit beamforming vectors at the TRTCs, while satisfying the transmit power limits of individual TRTC units.
-To solve the challenging max-min rate optimization problem, we develop an efficient and fully analytic based solution, which does not depend on any numerical solvers and has low complexity, by employing the MM methodology combined with a smooth approximation technique.
-The numerical results reveal that the proposed optimization approaches greatly improve sum-rate performance and validate the potential of TRTC as the novel transceiver solution for wireless networks emphasizing low cost and minimal power consumption.
-In addition, the computation complexity of the proposed algorithm is much less than that of the method relying on the numerical solvers, e.g., CVX.
+This paper studies a TRIS transceiver-enabled multi-cell MISO communication system with the objective of maximizing the minimum rate across all cells to ensure rate fairness by optimizing the transmit beamforming vectors at the TRIS transceivers, while satisfying the transmit power limits of individual TRIS transceiver units.
+To solve the challenging max-min rate optimization problem, we develop an efficient and fully analytic-based solution, which does not depend on any numerical solvers and has low complexity, by employing the MM methodology combined with a smooth approximation technique.
+The numerical results reveal that the proposed optimization approaches greatly improve sum-rate performance and validate the potential of the TRIS transceiver as a novel transceiver solution for wireless networks emphasizing low cost and minimal power consumption.
+In addition, the computational complexity of the proposed algorithm is much less than that of the method relying on the numerical solvers, e.g., CVX.